trustme01/Udacity-DataScience/README.md

 ### Courses:
 - Statistics
-- Data Wrangling with MongoDB
+- Data Wrangling
 - Data Analysis with R
 - Intro to Machine Learning
-- Data Visualization and D3.js
+- Data Visualization with Tableau
+- A/B Testing